kayceesrk/ezirmin/README.md

 - : unit = ()
 ```

-This persistent mergeable queue is saved in the git repository at
+This mergeable queue is saved in the git repository at `/tmp/ezirminq`.
+In
-`/tmp/ezirminq`.
-In another terminal,
+another terminal,

 ```ocaml
 $ utop